Grow your skills in the community services sector.

 If you are over 18 years of age, you must hold a valid Working with Children Check and Police History Check, as required by the Western Australian Government.

-You must complete two x two-week work placement blocks as part of this course.
+You must complete 2 x 2-week work placement blocks as part of this course.
 If you are not currently employed in a community services or youth work setting, your lecturer will assist you in finding a suitable placement for this period.
-During your work placement, you will observe, develop and put your theoretical skills into practice while shadowing a workplace supervisor.
-You will complete a workplace information book with a list of required tasks throughout your work placement.

 CHCCCS016 | Respond to client needs |